pine/safe-storage/README.md

 $ pnpm add @pinemz/safe-storage
 ```

+### Usage
-Then, use the CLI to encrypt any text:
+After installation, use the CLI to encrypt any text:

 ```bash
 # Encrypts using a password stored in the OS keychain.